JDORYXD/MO-IT101-Group14/README.md

 - Employee login system with username and 5-digit password
 - Payroll login for processing and reviewing employee payroll
-- Handles up to 1000 employees
+- Handles up to 1000 employees.
 - Reads employee details from `EmployeeDetails.csv`
 - Reads attendance records from `AttendanceRecords.csv`
 - Calculates working hours, gross salary, and net salary
-- Handles cutoff periods (1–15, 16–31 of each month)
+- Handles cutoff periods (1–15, 16–31 of each month(June-December) )
 - Computes deductions: SSS, PhilHealth, Pag-IBIG, and tax
 - Displays payroll by employee and by month